 Why People Love Them: Balance bikes are great for teaching toddlers the balance and mechanics of riding a bike.

-For being so small, balance bikes aren’t cheap.
-A decent quality balance bike will usually run over $100 (Strider 12 is a fan favorite).
-Since they are only used for a short time and are expensive, there is a good resale market for balance bikes.
+For being so small, balance bikes are an investment, especially considering their limited use.
+Strider 12 is a fan favorite.
+With the cost and short time used, there is a good resale market for balance bikes.
 If you’d like to get more use out of your balance bike before you resell it, there are a few models, like the Strider 14x model, which can convert into regular pedal bikes.

 5. Water Tables (especially in summer)